Skip to main content

 Just Inn:

-Private rooms for 50 MYR (€10), includes WiFi, free fruit, water and a small semi kitchen i.e. a prep area with access to hot water (handy for making coffee, porridge etc.) Lovely owners and close to cheap delicious street food.
+Private rooms for 50 MYR (€10), including WiFi, free fruit, water and a small semi kitchen i.e. a prep area with access to hot water (handy for making coffee, porridge etc.) Lovely owners and close to cheap delicious street food.

 Airbnb:

 We stayed at Lee’s Homestay via Airbnb.
 Private room with twin beds, decent wifi and a kitchen close to Gurney Drive within Georgetown.
-We paid €9 per night, €32 for three nights including service fees.
+We paid €9 per night, and €32 for three nights including service fees.

 Things To Do In Penang: